 The Coinjar mobile app is concurrent with its wallet.
 You can download the app via your Android or iPhone device, free of charge.
 Although you can perform all of the same account functions on your Coinjar app as the main desktop site, you are still limited in what you can do.

-If you want to trade cryptocurrencies on the move, and have the option of going short, then you can do this via the eToro app.
+If you want to trade cryptocurrencies on the move, and have the option of trading on Coinbase through your phone.
 You’ll also be able to reduce the amount of fees you pay, as Coinjar charges a trading fee of 1%, even if you use your mobile.

 Coinjar customer service